-We will help with mortgage payments, rent, car payments, insurance premiums, hospital and medical bills and utilities (gas, electric, water, waste and telephone bills).
-The EAF can also help with food and groceries by giving Safeway certificates.
+We will help with mortgage payments, rent, car payments, insurance premiums, some medical bills and utilities (gas, electric, water, waste and telephone bills).
+The EAF can also help with groceries by giving Safeway or Kroger certificates.

 Will the EAF pay my credit card bills?

-No. The EAF does not pay any credit card bills, cell phone bills or cable bills.
+No. The EAF does not pay any credit card bills.